Important Consumer Information/Terms and Conditions

 - Complete the FAFSA application form accurately and submit it on time

-- Provide all additional documentation requested by the Financial Aid Office
+- Provide all additional documentation requested by the Office of Financial Aid

-- If required, you must register with the Selective Service System
+- Register with the Selective Service System (if required)

-- To repay all loans in accordance with the terms of your promissory notes.
+- Repay all loans in accordance with the terms of your promissory notes

-- You must notify your lender if any of the following occurs before your loan is repaid: change of name, change of address, graduation, withdrawal or less than half-time attendance and transfer to another institution.
+- Notify your lender if any of the following occurs before your loan is repaid: change of name, change of address, graduation, withdrawal or less than half-time attendance or transfer to another institution

 - Use your LEC email to receive information about your financial aid

-- Notify the Financial Aid Office if you:
+- Notify the Office of Financial Aid if you:

 - Change your name